kitnil/awesome/README.md

 ## Others

+- [compilers-targeting-c](https://github.com/dbohdan/compilers-targeting-c) - A list of compilers that can generate C code
+- [ProgrammingLanguage-Series](https://github.com/wxyyxc1992/ProgrammingLanguage-Series) - 编程语言语法基础与工程实践 - JavaScript / Java / Python / Rust
+- [awesome-wasm-langs](https://github.com/appcypher/awesome-wasm-langs) - 😎 A curated list of languages that compile directly to or have their VMs in WebAssembly
+- [write-a-hash-table](https://github.com/jamesroutley/write-a-hash-table) - ✏️ Learn how to write a hash table in C
 - [guix-docker](https://github.com/rudolfolah/guix-docker) - Dockerfile for GNU Guix
 - [games](https://github.com/leereilly/games) - :video_game: A list of popular/awesome videos games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 - [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - An updated and curated list of selected readings to illustrate Scalability, Availability, and Stability Design Patterns in Back-end Development.